 Is UGHE an accredited institution?

-UGHE is a fully accredited Rwandan university.
+UGHE is a fully accredited Global University in Rwanda.
 Graduates from the MGHD program are competitive candidates for future employers and educational opportunities.

-UGHE currently offers a Master of Science in Global Health Delivery (MGHD) with the following tracks: 1) Gender, Sexual and Reproductive Health, 2) One Health and 3) Health Management, a one-year, full-time blended degree program in Butaro, a rural town in Rwanda.
-UGHE also offers a Bachelor of Medicine, Bachelor of Surgery (MBBS) and Master of Science in Global Health Delivery (MGHD) dual-degree program (MBBS/MGHD).
+UGHE currently offers a Master of Science in Global Health Delivery (MGHD) with the following options: 1) Gender, Sexual and Reproductive Health, 2) One Health 3) Health Management and 4) Global Surgery a one-year, full-time blended degree program in Butaro–a rural town in Rwanda.
+UGHE’s Master of Science in Global Health Delivery is a hybrid program.
+The 1st semester (August 2023 to December 2023) is delivered asynchronously online, whilst the 2nd semester (January 2024 to August 2024) is offered in person at our Butaro Campus in Northern Province, Rwanda.

 Developing the skills to formulate solutions to complex ‘wicked’ problems requires specialized training and a broad-based, transdisciplinary perspective.
 The One Health option will provide training critical to continue improving the health of people, animals and the environment.
 It will involve cross-disciplinary training to help MGHD candidates understand both the technical and social context in which the answers to One Health problems can be approached.
 The option in One Health will serve to prepare leaders with a broad base of knowledge as well as cross-cutting skills directed towards improving the health of animals, the environment and humans through a transdisciplinary, multi-sectoral and holistic approach.
 Click this link for more information.